pulaski Music boosters

 Section 5: In case an office becomes vacant, the Executive Board may appoint someone to fill the vacancy.

-Article IX:
+Article IX: Amending Constitution or Bylaws.

-Article XI: Student Account Policy
+Article X: Student Account Policy.

-Money raised by Pulaski High School (PHS) music students through Pulaski Community Music Booster (PMB) sponsored fundraisers is deposited into a PMB issued bank account and held in the Liabilities Account “Students Account Payable”.
-Such funds are earmarked with students’ names and can be used to pay toward music-related trips or other expenses that have been approved for payment by the PHS Music Directors from the PHS Student Accounts.
-Once a student graduates from the PHS music program, any remaining funds become holdings of a younger sibling who is active in a PHS music program.
-Following graduation of the last family member to be active in a PHS music program, any funds remaining in “Students Account Payable” are transferred into the PMB General Fund.
-Remaining money is never refunded to students or students’ families however, a written request may be submitted to the PMB Executive Board to have the remaining funds used towards a specific music-related purpose.
+Section 2: Once a student graduates from the PHS music program, any remaining funds become holdings of a younger sibling who is or will be active in a PHS music program.
+Following the graduation of the last family member to be active in a PHS music program, any funds remaining in “Students Account Payable” are transferred into the PMB General Fund.
+Any remaining money is never refunded to students or students’ families however, a written request may be submitted to the PMB Executive Board to have the remaining funds used towards a specific music-related purpose.

 Get In Touch